iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 declared in our test file.

 <exercise>
-Write the function `square` that takes a number as a parameter and multiplies it with itself.
+Write the function `(square x)` that takes a number as a parameter and multiplies it with itself.

 ~~~ {.clojure}